Command-line reference

 ipath

-Or even so, using the AutoBernese YAML aliases:
+Or even so, using the AutoBernese YAML aliases, in this example using

 Build day files from previously-downloaded hour files for the given interval.